 In the traditional food industry, growth has been slowing for several years because of shifting demographics and the emergence of niche products.
 As US food and dairy executives seek to adapt to this new reality, seven major trends—all applicable in varying degrees to both food and dairy—are shaping the consumer-packaged-goods (CPG) industry.

 In our dairy CEO interviews and surveys, CEOs were invited to list up to three innovations considered to be the most relevant for the US dairy industry.
 In 2015, the three most prominent were Greek yogurt, organic, and nondairy alternatives.
-In 2018, the three most prominent changed to Fairlife,
+In 2018, the three most prominent changed to Fairlife,2 protein, and packaging.

 However, this field is evolving quickly, and CEOs admit that their understanding of consumers can be improved.
 In fact, consumer-insight capabilities ranked last in a list of competitive advantages.
 As one CEO put it, “Dairy companies need a better understanding what the consumer values and then connecting that with what we do.”